 The Company has a \$1,500 revolving credit facility.
 Availability of funds under this facility is limited to the lesser of \$1,500 and the sum of 75% of eligible Canadian domiciled accounts receivable and 60% of eligible U.S. domiciled accounts receivable, less priority payables.
-As at March 31, 2020, the Company has not drawn on the Operating Facility.
-Interest is set at Bank of Montreal¢s Prime Rate plus 2.5% per annum.
+As at June 30, 2020, the Company has not drawn on the Operating Facility.
+Interest is set at Bank of Montreal& Prime Rate plus 2.5% per annum.

 The Facilities are secured by assets of ILA, which primarily consist of intellectual property and accounts receivable.
 The Facilities contain customary financial and restrictive covenants.
-The Company was in compliance with the required covenants as at March 31, 2020.
+The Company was not in violation of any of the required covenants as at June 30, 2020, for which a waiver was not obtained.